mcmah309/containeryard/README.md

 ```

 ## Templates
-containeryard allows using templates to easily setup projects.
+Container Yard allows using templates to easily setup projects.

 ### Initialization
-yard.yaml can be created with or without templates.
+`yard.yaml` can be created with or without templates.
 You can create your own templates to get your projects up and running fast.

 #### No Template